picocms/Pico/README.md

 Getting Help
 ------------

-You can read the wiki if you are looking for examples and read the inline-docs for more development information.
+You can read the [wiki][Wiki] if you are looking for examples and read the inline-docs for more development information.

 If you find a bug please report it on the issues page, but remember to include as much detail as possible, and what someone can do to re-create the issue.